-If you’ve never done any programming before – and I suspect plenty of the book’s readers haven’t – you might be thinking ‘what the dickens is the Terminal application?’
+If you’ve never done any programming before, and I suspect plenty of the book’s readers haven’t, you might be thinking ‘what is the Terminal application?’

 - Open a Finder window.

-- The Terminal application looks like a basic text editor window.
+- Double-click on Terminal to open it.
+The Terminal application looks like a text editor.